Newcomer FAQ

 How much does the COSA program cost?

 There are no dues or fees for COSA membership.
 We are self-supporting through our own contributions.
-Each member gives what he or she can when the basket is passed.
+Each member gives what they can when the group is collecting contributions.
 COSA groups may choose to use contributions for rent, literature, scholarships to COSA events, or in support of Intergroups and our International Service Organization.
 We ask that you be our guest and not contribute until you feel you are a part of the COSA group.

 What do people talk about at COSA meetings?